Hi! I am Marjorie Liwag, and I am the woman behind LittleMsPrinter.

 A lot of things happened — had my first ever workshop, launched a coloring book together with several artists, big brands tapping me and a lot more I do not want to mention.

-After all the uncertainties I had three years ago, I can finally introduce myself as a pattern maker, a calligraphy artist and letterer who aims to shed some light through art.
+After all the uncertainties I had last 2015, I can finally introduce myself as a pattern maker, a calligraphy artist and letterer who aims to shed some light through art.
 An artist who believes that every heart matters.